By LIM MAY LEE & NATASHA VENNER-PACK

 “Children are now vulnerable online as well as offline,” said United Nations Children’s Fund (Unicef) representative to Malaysia, Marianne Clark-Hattingh.
 Unicef recently launched a massive global Internet safety campaign, which will be unveiled in Malaysia on June 25.

 “It’s important that parents play a prominent role in cultivating a safe environment for their children, by having open discussions on sexuality, and also teaching them how to stay safe on the Internet,” she said.

 To put into context how potentially widespread child sexual exploitation could become, there are an estimated 3.1 million Internet users in Malaysia below the age of 19, according to a 2014 survey by the Malaysian Communications and Multimedia Commission (MCMC).

-A survey conducted by R.AGE and U-Report found that 67% of respondents said they’ve experienced online “sexual grooming” (more on page 4), the process of gaining a person’s trust and then manipulating it for sexual exploitation.
+A survey conducted by R.AGE and U-Report found that 67% of respondents said they’ve experienced online “sexual grooming”, the process of gaining a person’s trust and then manipulating it for sexual exploitation.